 Biological membranes are known to serve as the physical barrier between the intracellular environment of living organisms and their outside world.
-While they have to be impermeable at some point, to disallow some substances to enter; obviously, they have to be permeable to some essential substances and nutrients in order to allow them to enter and leave the cell.
+While they have to be impermeable at some point to disallow some substances to enter; obviously, they have to be permeable to some essential substances and nutrients to allow them to enter and leave the cell.

 Table of Contents